front-end-intermediate/session-1/readme.md

 ## EXERCISE Step Two - Generated HTML from an Array

-Problem: we are using 6 existing `<li>` elements but there are 8 items in our `navItemsArray` array.
+Problem: we are using the existing `<li>` elements but there are 8 items in our `navItemsArray` array.

 Solution: dynamically generate the nav from items in the array.